ayan878/complete-node-bootcamp/2-how-node-works/starter/readme.md

 5. **Error Handling**: Implementing error handling mechanisms to detect and respond to back pressure-related issues, such as buffer overflows or data loss.
 This may involve retrying failed operations or gracefully handling errors to prevent application crashes.

 In short,back pressure happend when response cant sent data nearly as fast as it it recieving it.

+## The CommonJS module system

+- Each javaScript file is treated as seperate module.
+- Node.js uses the CommonJS module System: require(),export or module.exports
+- ES module system is used in browsers: import/export;
+- There have been attempts to bring ES modules to node.js (.mjs).